rocket4321/nmap_tracker/README.md

 Further thoughts:

+>> interval_seconds: I really recommend no smaller than the default 300 (5 min).
+I've seen some posts of sub 60 seconds, so could translate to a heavy network workload for older devices across an entire subnet.

 >> How would a duplicate device_tracker be handled by HASS?
 Would each update clobber the other?
 -- this is possible since the user can define any mac address in the config for localhost, so does this need to be blocked at startup?